alex65536/sofcheck/selftest/README.md

 ## What is it?

-This is a small framework to test correctness of chess rules implementation.
+This is a small framework to verify correctness of chess rules implementations.
 It is similar to [Perft][1], but has more functionality and allows SoFCheck to perform additional checks to ensure that everything is correct.

 The implementation of chess rules in SoFCheck is tested against [Dodecahedron][2], my earlier attempt to create a good chess engine.
-Since the rules in these engines were implemented independently and Dodecahedron was itself tested for correctness, the chance of error is very small.
+Since the rules in these engines were implemented independently and Dodecahedron was tested for correctness itself, the chance of mistake is very small.

 ## Testing process